ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 connection.
 When set to true, received ICMP errors will be available as SoftErrors.
 Note that even if a protocol supporting this property is selected, not all ICMP errors will necessarily be delivered, so applications cannot rely on receiving them.
-By default this option is set to False.
+By default this option is set to false.

 ## Specifying Security Parameters and Callbacks {#security-parameters}